HenrikBach1/smart-bike-light/Smart-Bike-Light/README.md

   - ESP Libraries

 ## How to use
 Upload the code the ESP32 and turn on device by clicking either button.
+The device will automatically go to park mode if it is sitting still for 30 seconds.
+You can force the device into park or storage mode by holding button 1 or button 2.
+In park mode the device will wake up every 30 seconds and try to send its location to the backend.
+In storage mode the device will wake up every 60 seconds to try and send it battery percentage to the backend.
+If the device is in park mode and is moved, it will automatically wake up and go into active mode.